 - Has cheaper alternative, still with seven pieces

 This is a 5-piece drum mic kit that lets you maximize close proximity miking to get clean recordings.
 Sennheiser e600 captures a decent boost for snare and toms and balances the sound of the drums and cymbals.
-The mics are made with fiberglass shell and aluminum shell that will surely last long.
+The mics are made with a fiberglass shells and aluminum shells that will surely last a long.

 - Great build and solid quality; seems to be long-lasting